 St Sabestian Chapel

 Most streets would lead you to the lone white building in the area – the St Sabestian Chapel.
-You see, White color was reserved for churches and chapels in Goa.
+You see, the White color was reserved for churches and chapels in Goa.
 And that is why you do not see it often on houses.
 If you want to go inside and see a couple of historically relevant things like an old crucifix and an image of Christ with open eyes, you need to walk on a Sunday when the chapel is open.
 It is quite a serene chapel with well-maintained interiors and few commemorative tablets for the curious.
 A laterite stone near the well to the chapel is a reminder of old water management systems.

 Not too far from the chapel in a narrow lane lies the 31st January Bakery that you must explore for the lovely wine biscuits that they make.
 Though you will locate quite a few bakeries during your walk.

 Walking down the road through open public spaces and painted walls and through art galleries like Gitanjali Art gallery and Fundacão Orienté.
-Reading the name plates in traditional Azulejos tiles in white and blue, looking at a 100+-year-old library, we enter the Mala area that is predominantly a Hindu area.
-And a way to recognize this is by the Tulsi plant prominently being a part of the house.
+Reading the nameplates in traditional Azulejos tiles in white and blue, looking at a 100+-year-old library, we enter the Mala area that is predominantly a Hindu area.
+And a way to recognize this is, by the Tulsi plant prominently being a part of the house.
 At the end of the road, you meet the stepwell like a white structure of mid 19th CE called Fonte Phoenix – a natural spring.
 On our night walk, some of our co-walkers went inside the tunnel that opens up from the walls of this reservoir.
 And reported that the water seeped in from porous laterite stone, as it would down on a small spring.

 This was the main source of waters for the residents of Fontainhas, probably a reason for the settlement itself.

 From here when you look up you would see a saffron colored temple on top of a hill.
 There are steep steps that lead to the base of the temple.
 You need a bit of strength to climb to this temple standing at a vantage point.
-This less than 100-year-old temple looks quite new but was built during the Portuguese rein.
+This less than 100-year-old temple looks quite new but was built during the Portuguese reign.
 Being on a steep hill, it is built in an unusual way that allows you to view the idol from the basement before you go around and see it in the main hall.
 It is a pleasure to sit in the open courtyard of the temple and admire the view from here.

 The red slanting roofs standing between the lush green trees, a bit of Mandovi and a top view of my favorite public library.
 Temple is lit in the evenings and shines like a star on the hill from a distance.